Glean: Investing In Spiritual Entrepreneurs And New Models Of Faith In Action

-Building upon Clal’s successful run of training, mentoring, supporting, and fiscally sponsoring rabbi-founded startups over the past three years, Glean not only provides the entrepreneurship education of a leading venture incubator, but adds an integrated layer of spiritual development that is largely absent from this emerging field.
-By partnering with Columbia Business School, Glean equips its entrepreneurs with the highest-level training to seize the abundant opportunity in this time of great change in American religion, and build sustainable ventures that will flourish for years to come.
+Glean is the world’s first incubator and network for spiritual entrepreneurs.
+We not only provide the entrepreneurship education of a leading venture incubator, but we also incorporate an integrated layer of spiritual development for our multifaith cohort that is largely absent from this emerging field.
+And through a one-of-a-kind partnership with Columbia Business School, Glean equips its entrepreneurs with the highest-level training to seize the abundant opportunity in this time of great change in American religion, and build sustainable ventures that will flourish for years to come.

 Director of Innovation

 Rabbi Elan Babchuck is Director of Innovation at Clal, and Founding Director of Glean Incubator, an ecosystem of support where spiritual entrepreneurs receive training, coaching, and mentorship.
 Prior to joining Clal, he served as Rabbi of Temple Emanu-El in Providence, RI, where he became the first religious leader to be named one of the city’s “10 to Watch”.
 He was ordained by the Ziegler School of Rabbinic Studies in 2012 and earned his MBA that year, as well.